Who should inspect wire ropes and when?

 - Measure the rope diameter.
 Compare the rope diameter measurements with the original diameter.
 If the measurements are different, this change indicates external and/or internal rope damage.

-- Visually check for abrasions, corrosion, pitting, and lubrication inside rope.
+- Visually check for abrasions, corrosion, pitting, and lubrication inside the rope.
 Insert a marlin spike beneath two strands and rotate to lift strands and open rope.

 How to check the interior of the rope